Katsuragaoka Chashi: Overview

 A Chashi (チャシ also 砦) is the Japanese term for the hilltop fortifications of the Ainu.
 The word is of Ainu origin, from チャシ (casi, //t͡ɕasi//), which means palisade or palisaded compound.
 Over 520 chashi have been identified in Hokkaidō, mostly in the eastern regions of the island; others are known from southern Sakhalin and the Kurils.
 Most date largely to the early seventeenth century and their construction may be related to increased competition for resources as a result of "intensification of trade" with the Japanese.

 The Katsuragaoka Chashi is located on a hill facing the Sea of Okhotsk, and consists of two enclosures, one large and one small, with dry moats, and three cave dwellings.
 Katsuragaoka Chashi was built by taking advantage of the natural hilly terrain.
-It is 32.5 meters long and 8.4 meters short, long from east-to-west, surrounded by a natural cliff to the north and double moats on the other three sides.
-However, rather than a fortification, it is said that its primary purpose was a location where the Ainu people met and conducted trade, rituals, and charanke (negotiations), and the name Charanke Chashi (チャランケ（談判）チャシ). has also been passed down.
+It is 32.5 meters long and 8.4 meters wide, long from east-to-west, surrounded by a natural cliff to the north and double moats on the other three sides.
+However, rather than a fortification, it is said that its primary purpose was a location where the Ainu people met and conducted trade, rituals, and charanke (negotiations), and the name Charanke Chashi (チャランケ（談判）チャシ) has also been passed down.
 In the Ainu language, it was also called "Ishimesinaichashi" (a fort in a stream where dogs bark when they find bears) and "Rinnaisanoputsunchashi" (a fort at the mouth of the Abashiri River toward the sea).

 The site is currently maintained as "Katsura-ga-oka Park."
-It is about a 15-minute walk from Abashiri Station on the JR Hokkaido Sekihoku Main Line..
+It is about a 15-minute walk from Abashiri Station on the JR Hokkaido Sekihoku Main Line.